-SMARTcurriculum Ltd provides the SMARTcurriculum® Analytics using the LiveDataset platform provided by Krescendo Ltd. Krescendo is a UK based, international data services company enabling companies to ‘easily manage and augment data in a secure, centrally controlled environment with a familiar grid interface.
+SMARTcurriculum Ltd provides SMARTcurriculum® Analytics using the LiveDataset platform provided by Krescendo Ltd. Krescendo is a UK based, international data services company enabling companies to ‘easily manage and augment data in a secure, centrally controlled environment with a familiar grid interface.
 Many users collaborate together on the data, with access permissions managed centrally.’

 Policy Table of Contents